 - Turn off the pump.
 Although your pump is probably already off if you need to prime it, make sure that the power button is truly in the off position or that power has been disconnected to the unit.
-Anytime that you are working with water and electricity, heed additional safety precautions before beginning your task.
+Anytime you work with water and electricity, take additional safety precautions before beginning your task.

 - Switch to recirculate.
 The multiport valve on your pump can be set to recirculate the water.
-This will bring water directly into the pump and then recirculate it back out into the pool.
-In the recirculate setting, the water bypasses the filter and goes directly into the pump to ensure that there is in fact, water in the pump.
+This will bring water directly into the pump and recirculate it back into the pool.
+In the recirculate setting, the water bypasses the filter and goes directly into the pump to ensure that there is, in fact, water in the pump.

 - Clean out the pump basket.
-Remove any debris that has collected in the basket and rinse with a hose.
+Remove any debris collected in the basket and rinse with a hose.
 Inspect for wear and tear and replace parts like o-rings as needed.

-- Once the pump basket is filled and tightened, make sure the air release valve is open and turn the power to the pump on.
+- Once the pump basket is filled and tightened, ensure the air release valve is open and turn the power to the pump on.

 - Check the water flow to your pump.
 Water should be consistently flowing within thirty seconds.
 If you do not have a consistent flow, turn the pump back off and repeat the previous steps.
 Thoroughly check all of your hardware for wear and tear.

 - Once the water is constantly flowing, close the air pressure release valve.

 Anything rarely works on the first try.
 If you are experiencing problems getting your pool pump going shortly after installation or at the beginning of the season, you might try a few things.
 You can also head to my guide on what to do if your pool pump isn’t working for more tips.

 Try Adding More Water to the Pump Basket

 If water is not flowing into the pump consistently, try adding more water.
 Sometimes it is the easiest fix that solves the problem.
 Turn the power off to the pump, remove the lid to the filter basket, and add more water.